5 Facts About Little Black Bugs On Dogs With Effective Treatment

 Parasitic Bugs On Dogs That Don't Jump

-Flea infestations are the most common parasite problem in dogs and one that usually requires treatment with an anti-flea product and monthly flea combing sessions.
+Flea infestations are the most common parasite problem that effects on dogs and one that usually requires treatment with an anti-flea product and monthly flea combing sessions.
 Tapeworms are less commonly seen but still need to be treated if found; they’re small enough not to show up on normal vet exams but can damage vital organs if left untreated.
 Finally, heartworm larvae must also be eliminated by medication or specialized treatments such as fly larva releases (FLLs).

 If your dog is itching and doesn’t seem to be getting better, it’s important to take a look for parasites.
 Parasites can cause skin problems, hair loss, fleas that can ruin your dog’s coat, or worse – heartworms.
 If you find any of these in your dog, get them treated as soon as possible.